lucabtz/lucabtz.github.io/_posts/2024-11-3-pwning-the-chip8-emulator-with-blind-format-strings.md

 Now that we have the address we want to write too we can leak there some `libc` address.
 In particular we have the address of `__libc_start_call_main+122`, `0x7fa214b91dba`, on the stack.
 To leak this we need to use first the format `%*15$c` which reads the argument with index 15 into the character counter.
-In particular the `*15$` part says that the 15th argument, which is supposed to be an `int`, stores the value that need to be used as the field (refer to the man pages for details).
+In particular the `*15$` part says that the 15th argument, which is supposed to be an `int`, stores the value that need to be used as the field width (refer to the man pages for details).
 This is precisely the argument index of the `__libc_start_call_main+122` address.
 Unfortunately, we do not control the type here, the value is interpreted as `int`, so we can only read the lower 32 bits.
 However this will prove sufficient, because we will just overwrite the lower 32 bits of the GOT entry of `puts`.